 The breathtaking waterfalls, rivers, and granite dome formations make Yosemite National Park a favorite destination for outdoor lovers.

-When Do You Need Reservations For Yosemite National Park Entrance?
+When Do You Need Reservations For Yosemite National Park Entrance In 2024?

 Yosemite National Park reservation requirements begin weekends in February during the annual Yosemite Firefalls event.
 A reservation is needed to drive into the park 24 hours a day during this event.

-How To Get Yosemite Reservations For Park Entrance?
+How To Get Yosemite Reservations For Park Entrance To See The Firefall Event

 Yosemite National Park reservations for the Firefall Event are available at Recreation.gov.
-Half of the event reservations go on sale January 13, 2023 at 8 am PT.
+The first half of the event reservations go on sale December 1, 2023 at 8 am PT.

-The other half of the event reservations go on sale 2 days in advance of your visit date at 8 am PT.
+The other half of the Horsetail Fall ticketed entry reservations go on sale 2 days in advance of your visit date at 8 am PT.
 So if you are arriving on 2/24, you would reserve the morning of 2/22.

 Only one reservation is needed per vehicle and you will need to show the ID of the person who made the reservation.